awsdocs/aws-batch-user-guide/doc_source/iam-policy-structure.md

 *resourcePath*
 A path that identifies the resource\.
 You can use the \* wildcard in your paths\.

-AWS Batch API operations currently do not support resource level permissions\.
-To specify all resources, use the \* wildcard in the `Resource` element as follows:
+AWS Batch API operations currently supports resource\-level permissions on several API operations\.
+For more information, see [Supported Resource\-Level Permissions for AWS Batch API Actions](batch-supported-iam-actions-resources.md)\.
+To specify all resources, or if a specific API action does not support ARNs, use the \* wildcard in the `Resource` element as follows:

 ```
 "Resource": "*"